-- An increase or decrease in the amount of service scheduled as measured by changes to weekly RVH; or - An increase or decrease in base coverage as measured by changes to the percent of the population that lives within 0.5 miles of an MBTA stop or station.
+- •• An increase or decrease in the amount of service scheduled by route and mode as measured by changes to weekly RVH; or - An increase or decrease in base coverage as measured by changes to the percent of the population that lives within 0.5 miles of an MBTA stop or station.

-The MBTA uses the following thresholds6 to determine whether the adverse effects of a proposed change will have a disparate impact or place a disproportionate burden on protected populations.
-The adverse effects of proposed service changes are measured as both the
+The MBTA uses the following thresholds9 to determine whether the adverse effects of a proposed change will have a disparate impact or place a disproportionate burden on protected populations.
+For purposes of this Policy, an analysis will account for both the The adverse effects on protected populations and theof proposed service changes are measured as both the anticipated benefits (e.g., increases in service) and burdens (e.g., decreases in service) expected to accrue to protected and non-protected populations.